jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 Dixon may reject analyzing an argument verb as a zero-deviation of a verb into a noun, which involves invisible morphological derivation, but he accepts the analysis that an NP headed by an adjective may be seen as headed by a null noun head!
 We can definitely see some self-contradiction here.

+## "Verb phrase"

+Here the term *verb phrase* means something like *could have been planning*.
+In the context of generative syntax, this is the VP shell *minus* all arguments.
+It is NOT the VP in S → NP VP: the latter *contains* all arguments (beside the subject).
+The VP shell is usually one or more complete phases and in this sense may be considered as a syntactic phrase.

 # Nouns

 Despite some morphological and syntactic varieties, all languages have nouns.
 A noun is typically a head of a phrase filling a predicate argument slot - this distribution feature [in clauses](#inner-structure-of-clauses) is the prototype role of nouns, and also an important criteria to recognize a noun class.